reduxjs/redux/docs/api/combineReducers.md

 The `combineReducers` helper function turns an object whose values are different reducing functions into a single reducing function you can pass to [`createStore`](createStore.md).

-The resulting reducer calls every child reducer, and gather their results into a single state object. **The shape of the state object matches the keys of the passed `reducers`**.
+The resulting reducer calls every child reducer, and gathers their results into a single state object. **The shape of the state object matches the keys of the passed `reducers`**.

-Consequently, the state object will look like this :
+Consequently, the state object will look like this:

 ```
 {